Pea Leaves Turning Yellow | Top 6 Causes and Solutions

 2. Lack of nitrogen

-Pea plants that lack nitrogen can develop yellow leaves.
+Another common reason that pea pea leaves turn yellow is a lack of nitrogen.
 While peas are legumes so have the ability to fix nitrogen from the atmosphere in very poor soils they can still suffer and turn yellow.

 For peas planted out in a garden bed, sprinkle a handful of pelleted chicken manure around the plant root zone to top up nitrogen levels.
 You will see the new leaves green up in this time and vine will grow long and green from the ends.

-Before planting out new pea plants in very poor, sandy soil, mix through compost, aged cow manure and pelleted chicken manure.
+Before planting out new pea plants in very poor, sandy soil, mix through compost, aged cow manure and pelleted chicken manure to increase nitrogen levels.

 3. Overwatering